 We're interested in what you have to say about this project.
 Our website is set up to receive your input.
-We will also hold a few online engagement sessions, which will be recorded and posted on our website as webinars.
+We will also hold a few virtual engagement sessions.

 If you prefer to talk to the Institute, email comms@indigenousfisheries.ca and we'll set up a call.